3Rafal/map-reduce/README.md

-# Production ready(ish) MapReduce
+# MapReduce with features

-Cloud-native MapReduce proof of concept built with .NET 9 Web APIs.
-The solution exposes an API service that coordinates mapper and reducer workers communicating over HTTP and persisting artifacts in MinIO (S3-compatible object storage).
+Cloud-native MapReduce proof of concept

 ## Services